-For this analysis we took the high resolution spectra (0.1 to 0.3 Å) taken with International Ultraviolet Explorer (IUE) found at the VILSPA database (http://archive.stsci.edu/cgi-bin/iue).
+For both of our applications, our data are the high resolution spectra (0.1 to 0.3 Å) taken with International Ultraviolet Explorer (IUE) found at the VILSPA database (http://archive.stsci.edu/cgi-bin/iue).

-In Figs. 1 and 2 we present spectra of Hot Emission Stars and AGNs that present DACs or SACs, respectively.
+In Figures 1 and 2 we present spectra of Hot Emission Stars and AGNs that present DACs or SACs, respectively.